LLNL/Curvallis/README.md

    Use the file name "_path_" when writing out the calculated bulk modulus curve for the inputted 1d data.
 This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument "--print_P2B" is used.

+   - **--bulk_mod_prime_file_name _path_ (Default: P2Bprime.dat)**

+   Use the file name "_path_" when writing out the calculated bulk modulus prime curve for the inputted 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument "--print_P2Bprime" is used.

    - **--gamma_file_name _path_ (Default: Theta2Gamma.dat)**

    Use the file name "_path_" when writing out the calculated gamma curve (Gruneisen gamma) for the inputted 1d data.
 This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument "--print_theta2gamma" is used.